Tunisian independence: French military occupation of Bizerte-Ferryville and southern Tunisia (1956–1963)

 After Tunisia was granted independence in 1956 the French military stayed in Tunisia and maintained full control of the cities and naval bases at Bizerte and Ferryville as well as a "military zone" in southern Tunisia.
 France occupied these areas because they viewed these areas of Tunisia as crucial to assist their efforts in the Algerian War.

 In 1957–58 conflict broke out between France and Tunisia as a result of indirect support by the Tunisian government to the FLN rebels in the Algerian War.
 Tunisia pushed the United Nations, United States, and NATO to force France to abide by the independence agreement of 1956 and vacate all French military zones in Tunisia.
 In June 1958 France compromised and agreed to retreat from all of Tunisia except for Bizerte.
 The southern Tunisia zone and part of the Bizerte-Ferryville zone were handed over to the Tunisian government.

 By 1961 the Algerian War was in the final stages which would lead to an eventual French defeat and evacuation.
 Tunisia also wanted all French soldiers to leave Tunisian territory because the French excuse to keep numerous bases in Tunisia no longer existed.
 In July 1961, the Tunisian military blockaded the French military in Bizerte.
 The French responded with airstrikes and a ground incursion into Tunisian territory to break the blockade.
 630 Tunisian troops and about 30 French troops were killed in the battle.
 While France won this battle the writing was on the wall for the French presence in Tunisia.
 The French attack on Tunisia to break the siege upset many Tunisians and tensions between the French military and Tunisian government got worse afterwards.
 In October 1963, France fully withdrew from Bizerte-Ferryville.
-Tunisia finally achieved full independence from France.